 Program dates TBD

-Hairstylist is a certificate program.
+Hairstylist is a diploma program.
 Hairstylists who want to work in the trade are legally required to first complete a 1500 hour pre-employment program.
 You will learn how to to perform techniques on hair, wigs, hairpieces, skin and nails.
 You will also develop artistry, salon management and customer service skills.
 The program provides an apprenticeship period of up to two years.

 Location: Luxe Salon

 For more information, please contact the Meadow Lake Campus: 306.234.5100

 North West College has the right to make any changes deemed necessary.

 * Grade 12

 Special admission is not available; all applicants must meet the admission requirements prior to the program start date.

 You will develop an understanding of operating a hair salon and employer expectations.
 Your studies will develop your awareness of legal and labour regulations, financing, salon design and maintaining shop inventory and equipment.
 The course covers practical application of personality theories to salon situations.